samplchallenges/SAMPL6/README.md

 ### SAMPLing challenge
-The purpose of the SAMPLing challenge component is to evaluate and compare the performance of different sampling methodologies in the context of free energy calculations of biomolecular systems; we will be running extremely long calculations with the provided input files in an attempt to obtain ``gold standard'' results, and then assess how well different methods/approaches converge to these results..
+The purpose of the SAMPLing challenge component is to evaluate and compare the performance of different sampling methodologies in the context of free energy calculations of biomolecular systems; we will be running extremely long calculations with the provided input files in an attempt to obtain "gold standard" results, and then assess how well different methods/approaches converge to these results.
 The challenge consists in computing the free energy of binding of three host-guest systems taken from the main SAMPL6 challenge: CB8-G3 (quinine), OA-G3 (5-hexenoic acid), and OA-G6 (4-methylpentanoic acid).
 Force field parameters, and ideally long-range treatment, should be the same for all participants to allow a more objective comparison of sampling methods.
-For this purpose, equilibrated system files that include topologies and initial configurations are provided in `host_guest/SAMPLing/` in various formats (i.e., Amber, Gromacs, OpenMM, PDB).
+For this purpose, equilibrated system files that include topologies and initial configurations are provided in [`host_guest/SAMPLing/`](host_guest/SAMPLing) in various formats (i.e., Amber, Gromacs, OpenMM, PDB).
 Five different initial configurations are provided for each host-guest systems (see [`host_guest/README.md`](host_guest/README.md#sampling-challenge-files) for the setup protocol).

 To participate in the challenge, you will have to submit the following information for each of the 5 replicates of the 3 host-guest systems: